 Leukodystrophy Awareness Month

 Each September sees the return of Leukodystrophy Awareness Month.
-This is a moment for the rare disease community to come together and raise awareness of what leukodystrophies are, their symptoms and the impact they have on the patient and the people that surround them.
+This is a moment for the rare disease community to come together and raise awareness of what leukodystrophies are, their symptoms and the impact they have on patients & the people that surround them.

 🧬 What is a leukodystrophy?